SantoriniDave.com

 • Best seats: Business or VIP are worth the extra cost (nicer seats in a more relaxed setting).

-Example Crete to Santorini Ferry Schedule
+Example Crete to Santorini Schedule

-Crete-Santorini ferry schedules, times, and prices on ferryhopper.com.
+Crete-Santorini ferry schedules, times, and prices on Ferryhopper.com.

 VIP/Business class seating from Crete to Santorini.